How To: Develop C++ or C# application with Visual Studio 2008

 - How can I identify the version of the files used for the connection?

 You can identify the file version on the development machine when you are using the Windows Explorer.
 Open this application, browse to the location of the files (\Program Files\Common Files\Microsoft Shared\CoreCon\1.0\Target\wce400\) and select one of the executable files.
 Then press the right mouse button and select in the context menu the item “Properties”.
 There is a tab named “Version”.
-On this tab you see the file version.
-Starts the file version with 8.0.* the files comes from the Visual Studio 2005 installation.
-When the file version starts with 9.0.* than the files comes from the Visual Studio 2008 installation.
+On this tab, you see the file version.
+Starts the file version with 8.0.* the files come from the Visual Studio 2005 installation.
+When the file version starts with 9.0.* than the files come from the Visual Studio 2008 installation.